blindfirst/web-blockeden-home/blog/2022-11-19-introducing-aptos-global-and-blockeden-xyz-partnership.md

 Not only will this teach new skills and strengthen developer communities, but it will also push the limits of new technologies and foster a world-class ecosystem of Aptos developers and entrepreneurs.
 And what's more - BlockEden.xyz has been chosen as the infrastructure provider of choice for all affiliated projects!

 We believe that a simpler and overall better developer experience is key to broad web3 adoption.
-That's why we've dedicated ourselves to providing a suite of APIs that power DApps for Aptos and Sui blockchains of all sizes.
+That's why we've dedicated ourselves to providing a suite of APIs that power DApps of all sizes for Aptos and Sui blockchains.
 So whether you're just getting started or you're looking to scale up, BlockEden.xyz has you covered.

 ![Aptos Global and BlockEden.xyz Partnership](https://tp-misc.b-cdn.net/blockeden/AptosGlobal%20and%20BlockEden.xyz.png)